openmc-dev/openmc/docs/source/usersguide/input.rst

       three real numbers which specify the (x,y,z) location of an isotropic point source.

-      For an "independent" distribution, no parameters are specified.
+      For an "cartesian" distribution, no parameters are specified.
 Instead, the ``x``, ``y``, and ``z`` elements must be specified.

       *Default*: None

     :x:
-      For an "independent" distribution, this element specifies the distribution of x-coordinates.
+      For an "cartesian" distribution, this element specifies the distribution of x-coordinates.
 The necessary sub-elements/attributes are those of a univariate probability distribution (see the description in :ref:`univariate`).

     :y:
-      For an "independent" distribution, this element specifies the distribution of y-coordinates.
+      For an "cartesian" distribution, this element specifies the distribution of y-coordinates.
 The necessary sub-elements/attributes are those of a univariate probability distribution (see the description in :ref:`univariate`).

     :z:
-      For an "independent" distribution, this element specifies the distribution of z-coordinates.
+      For an "cartesian" distribution, this element specifies the distribution of z-coordinates.
 The necessary sub-elements/attributes are those of a univariate probability distribution (see the description in :ref:`univariate`).